 - 1/4 teaspoon Cayenne pepper, (optional)

 - Preheat oven 400 degrees F. Squeeze excess water from tofu by placing it between 2-3 paper towels and putting something heavy on top of tofu for about 20 minutes.
 In the meantime prepare the batter and sauce.

-- For the batter: In a medium bowl, combine tahini paste, Bragg's liquid aminos, lemon juice, cornstarch, and water.
+- In a medium bowl, combine tahini paste, Bragg's liquid aminos, lemon juice, cornstarch, and water.
 Mix well to form a smooth paste.

-- Cut tofu into cubes and dip into batter to coat.
-Place battered cubes onto well-greased baking sheet.
+- To Prepare Tofu, cut tofu into cubes and dip into batter to coat.
+Place battered cubes onto a well-greased baking sheet.